jerome-white/latex-figure/README.md

 # ACM Figure

-A library that manages plot formatting when building figures in Matplotlib specifically for the ACM template.
+A library that manages plot formatting when building figures in Matplotlib to be presented in documents using ACM Latex templates.

 ## Usage